Astros' Maldonado forced to change bats from outdated model

 HOUSTON (AP) — Astros catcher Martín Maldonado was forced to switch bats for Game 2 of the World Series on Saturday night after it was determined the model he swung in the opener was no longer allowed in the majors.

+“A rule is a rule, and I have to follow the rule,” he said.
+“That’s why I didn’t use it today.”

+Maldonado was 0 for 3 in a 5-2 win over the Phillies that even the Series at one game apiece.

-Maldonado went 1 for 3 with an RBI single in Game 1, a 6-5 Houston loss in 10 innings to Philadelphia.
+In the opener, Maldonado went 1 for 3 with an RBI single in a 6-5 loss in 10 innings.

-The bat he used in that game — a Marucci AP5 — was an Albert Pujols model.
+The bat he used in Game 1 — a Marucci AP5 — was an Albert Pujols model.
 In 2010, Major League Baseball changed bat specifications for safety purposes, trimming the diameter of the barrel from the long-standing 2.75 inches to 2.61 inches.

 The move to slightly slimmed-down bats was designed to reduce the risk of them breaking into multiple pieces.
 As part of the move, players already in the majors and using bigger bats could continue to swing them.